codepath/android_guides/Using-the-RecyclerView.md

 To create a custom layout manager, extend the [RecyclerView.LayoutManager](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.LayoutManager.html) class.

-Here is [Dave Smith's talk](https://www.youtube.com/watch?v=gs_C1E8HwvE&index=22&list=WL) on custom layout manager
+Here is [Dave Smith's talk](https://www.youtube.com/watch?v=gs_C1E8HwvE&index=22&list=WL) on the custom layout manager
-> **Notes**: In recent version of the Support Library, if you don't explicitly set the LayoutManager, the RecyclerView will not show!
+> **Notes**: In the recent version of the Support Library, if you don't explicitly set the LayoutManager, the RecyclerView will not show!
 There is a Logcat error though `E/RecyclerView: No layout manager attached; skipping layout`

 ### `RecyclerView.Adapter`

 `RecyclerView` includes a new kind of adapter.
 It’s a similar approach to the ones you already used, but with some peculiarities, such as a required `ViewHolder`.
 You will have to override two main methods: one to inflate the view and its view holder, and another one to bind data to the view.
-The good thing about this is that first method is called only when we really need to create a new view.
+The good thing about this is that the first method is called only when we really need to create a new view.
 No need to check if it’s being recycled.

 ### `ItemAnimator`

-`RecyclerView.ItemAnimator` will animate `ViewGroup` modifications such as add/delete/select that are notified to adapter. `DefaultItemAnimator` can be used for basic default animations and works quite well.
+`RecyclerView.ItemAnimator` will animate `ViewGroup` modifications such as add/delete/select that are notified to the adapter. `DefaultItemAnimator` can be used for basic default animations and works quite well.
 See the [[section|Using-the-RecyclerView#animators]] of this guide for more information.

 ## Using the RecyclerView

 Using a `RecyclerView` has the following key steps:

-1. Add `RecyclerView` support library to the gradle build file
+1. Add `RecyclerView` support library to the Gradle build file
 2. Define a model class to use as the data source
 3. Add a `RecyclerView` to your activity to display the items
 4. Create a custom row layout XML file to visualize the item